EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.textrel

-textrel function                                                plotting Description: Write a text in current axis, where the position of the text is specified as a relative position in respect to
+textrel function                                                plotting Description: Write a text in current axis, where the position of the text is specified as a relative position in respect to the axis limits.